mhsejas/icetana-video-tag/README.md

 The same can be done to decide where the resulting csv file will be made, simply changing the `output_file_name` variable to the full file path you want to output to.

+Run the rest of the notebook and you should be good to go!